tromp/cuckoo/README.md

 general purpose computing.
 Several suggestions for improved DRAM design can already be found in the literature, e.g.
 <a href="https://www.cs.utah.edu/~rajeev/pubs/isca10.pdf">Rethinking DRAM design and organization for energy-constrained multi-cores</a> and
-<a href="citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.359.7847.pdf">Adaptive granularity memory systems: a tradeoff between storage efficiency and throughput</a>
+<a href="mbsullivan.info/attachments/papers/yoon2012dgms.pdf">The Dynamic Granularity Memory System - Michael B Sullivan</a>
-but face a chicken-and-egg problem in being adopted due to required changes in memory controller design.
+but face a chicken-and-egg adoption problem due to required changes in memory controller design.

--John